liferay/clay/packages/clay/README.md

 `section:`: If you want to group multiple files into sections, in each of those files, pass the same title to the `section:` property.
 That title will be used for the section heading, and the files will be sorted in there.
 The `navIndex:` property works inside of sections as well.

-## Available Build Options
+## Available Build Tasks
-You can pass these options when running `node index`.
+You can pass these options when running `gulp`.

-`-w, --watch`: Because running a script after every change can get tedious, run `node index -w` or `node index --watch` to rebuild the files automatically as you change files.
+`build`: This is the default task, so running just `gulp` will fire off the build task.

-`--offline`: By default, we load the JavaScript from the AlloyUI.com CDN.
-However, there may be times you want to build and test the files, but don't have an available internet connection.
-If you pass --offline, it will load AlloyUI locally from the file system.
-It's not recommended to commit the build files generated with this option.
+This will generate all of the HTML/CSS/etc into the `build/` directory.

-`-d, --dev`: By default, we generate the included JS to be production ready, but if you are trying to debug the JavaScript, the minified and combined source may be a bit of a pain.
+`watch`: Because running a script after every change can get tedious, run `gulp watch` to rebuild the files automatically as you change files.

-Passing `-d` or `--dev` will load the unminified JS and the individual JS files, making it easier to debug.
+`release`: This task will create a zip file located in the root of the repo with the version number located in the package.json.
-As with `--offline`, it's not recommended to commit the build files generated with this option.
+We use this to deploy into Liferay.